cooper/quiki/RUNNING.md

 See the [configuration spec](doc/configuration.md) for all options.

-### Override host or port
+### Override bind, port, and default host
-The host and port typically are specified in the webserver config file.
-If desired, you can explicitly override them via the command line args:
+The server by default binds to all available hosts on port 8080 and serves sites that do not specify a host on all HTTP hosts.
+If you need to do something different, you can specify them to the wizard like:

+If you specify any of the these via flags, they override the following options in the server configuration:
+* **-bind** overrides `server.http.bind`
+* **-port** overrides `server.http.port`
+* **-host** overrides `server.http.host`

 ```
-quiki -bind=1.2.3.4 -port=9091
+quiki -bind=1.2.3.4 -port=9091 -host=sites.example.com
 ```

 # Standalone page